 The next step is to make it possible to do everything on mobile.
-Events, donations, updates, website, etc.—make sure it all works on mobile.
-That means text-to-donate, a mobile-friendly website (which you should already have), text updates, QR codes and text codes at events, etc.
+Events, donations, notifications, website, etc.—make sure it all works on mobile.
+That means text-to-donate, a mobile-friendly website (which you should already have), mass texting, QR codes and text short codes at events, etc.

 This sounds like a lot of work.
 But it doesn’t have to be.